 Tenganan Village is one of Bali’s oldest traditional villages located in the eastern part of the island.
-The village is often referred to in cultural literature as Tenganan Pegringsingan Village.
-The local community has a very unique way of life, reflecting the Bali Aga (prehistoric Hindu) culture, which is very different from other villages in Bali.
+Cultural literature often refers to the village as Tenganan Pegringsingan Village.
+The local community has a very unique way of life.
+It reflects the Bali Aga (prehistoric Hindu) culture.
+This culture is very different from other villages in Bali.
 Tenganan Village became one of Karangasem Interesting Places to Visit, because it presents a variety of cultural uniqueness that is interesting to explore.
-Visiting this village provides an extraordinary experience, as you can see how the traditions and culture that have been maintained from generation to generation are still alive today.
+Visiting this village provides an extraordinary experience.
+You can see how the traditions and culture continue from generation to generation.
+They are still alive today.

 Location to Tenganan Village